How does eG Enterprise Monitor Google Chromebooks Group?

 • Once the service account is created, download the private key file of the service account.
 The steps for doing this are given in the Downloading Service Account Key section

 • Determine the Customer ID of the organization to which the target Google Chromebooks Group belongs to.
 A customer ID is a unique identifier assigned to each organization in the Google Workspace environment when customers sign up for Google Workspace services.
 The customer ID is a string of characters that uniquely identifies the Google Workspace account and used by Google to distinguish an organization from others.
 To enable the eG agent to communicate with the devices in the target Google Chromebooks Group and make the REST API calls, the eG tests executed by the eG agent should be configured with the customer ID assigned to the organization to which the Google Chromebooks Group is mapped to.
-To know how to obtain the customer ID, refer to Obtaining Organization/organizational Unit (OU) ID section
+To know how to obtain the customer ID, refer to Determining the Customer ID section

 Creating a Service Account